btmartin721/mecr_boxturtle/README.md

 You can run the *parsing_output/bash/copy_uml_output.sh* script to neatly organize the output files.
 This will move with the replicates for each algorithm into their own directories.

-Once all the output is moved, use the *parsing_output/bash/clean_uml_output.sh* script to fix some inconsistencies in file formats and add switch the
+Once all the output is moved, use the *parsing_output/bash/clean_uml_output.sh* script to fix some inconsistencies in file formats.

+Alternatively, if you just want to run a single dataset, you can use the *parsing_output/bash/copy_uml_output_oneDataset.sh* and *parsing_output/bash/clean_uml_output_oneDataset.sh* scripts.

 ### VAE